wp-plugins/wp-rss-aggregator/readme.txt

 5. Plugin settings page.

 == Changelog ==

+= Version 3.3 (2013-08-08) =
+* New feature: OPML importer
+* New feature: Feed item limits for individual Feed Sources
+* New feature: Custom feed URL
+* New feature: Feed limit on custom feed
+* New feature: New 'Fetch feed items' action for each Feed Source in listing display
+* New feature: Option to enable link to source
+* Enhanced: Date strings now change according to locale being used (i.e. compatible with WPML)
+* Enhanced: Capabilities implemented
+* Enhanced: Feed Sources row action 'View' removed
+* Fixed Bug: Proxy feed URLs resulting in the permalink: example.com/url

 = Version 3.2 (2013-07-06) =
 * New feature: Parameter to limit number of feeds displayed